 Our elementary school is government-approved and teaches the Thai curriculum.
 The Thai curriculum consists of Thai language, mathematics, science, social studies, religion and culture, health and physical education (including water safety), arts, occupations and technology (life skills) and foreign language (English).
 Additional clubs include traditional dance, cooking, sports and music.

-From the beginning Yaowawit practiced “Life-Skills Education” and in 2016, Yaowawit teamed up with Marriott International, the Phang Nga Technical College and the Office of Vocational Education Commission to design and build the Yaowawit Pre-Vocational Hospitality Academy.
+From the beginning Yaowawit practised “Life-Skills Education” and in 2016, Yaowawit teamed up with Marriott International, the Phang Nga Technical College and the Office of Vocational Education Commission to design and build the Yaowawit Pre-Vocational Hospitality Academy.
 In February of 2017, a Memorandum of Understanding was signed for the “Yaowawit Pre-Vocational Agriculture Academy” with OVEC and the Phang Nga Agriculture and Technical College.
-We are the first school in Southeast Asia practicing this new education model.
+We are the first school in Southeast Asia practising this new education model.

 This approach prepares the students to be self-reliant, self- motivated and responsible, both to themselves and to their communities, by sharing their knowledge and strengths.
 An alternative approach to education is essential to a child’s development.
 When compared to traditional teaching methods based on passive learning, it is clear that a new system is needed to avoid the common pitfalls we have witnessed in the past.
 A successful school strives to target the student’s individual potential and helps them to make constructive uses of those talents in a supportive and encouraging environment.